Under eye bags.

 - Try sleeping with a few extra pillows at night so your heads sitting up a bit more, if your basically sleeping with your head at the same height as your body this could be contributing to the problem of under eye bags.
 Huh?
-Your probably wondering.
+You’re probably wondering.
 Well under eye bags are made up of fluid which is built up (causing puffiness).
 If you are lying 90% flat with your head not raised the fluid builds up easier, while if you have your head a bit more elevated this helps to drain away excess fluids from your face.

 - If you’re not drinking at least a litre of water a day and feel like you’ve tried everything to battle under eye bags then drink up as dehydration could be the contributing factor.

 - Use a good firming eye cream.
 This will help to tighten and firm up the area which helps to reduce puffiness both the appearance and physical aspect of them.
 Bonus they also help to prevent wrinkles and sagging of the skin!
-Try keeping yours in the fridge over night so you can quickly dab it on in the morning.
+Try keeping yours in the fridge overnight so you can quickly dab it on in the morning.

 - Less is best.
 I can’t stress how important the less is more/less is best rule is and how much it comes into play in the beauty sector.
 It applies to nails, hair, makeup and skin!
 When you are using an eye cream I cannot stress how important it is not to use to much!
 Using a lot of eye cream will result in product build up which builds up underneath the skin causing excess puffiness.
-Try opting to spreading out the cream well (in a tapping motion) all the way out to the cheekbone, believe it or not this is where most of the puffiness comes from.
+Try opting to spreading out the cream well (in a tapping motion) all the way out to the cheekbone; believe it or not this is where most of the puffiness comes from.

-- It’s a well known fact that cooling down the area is the best thing to reduce puffiness, at least temporarily anyway!
+- It’s a well-known fact that cooling down the area is the best thing to reduce puffiness, at least temporarily anyway!
 So put your feet up and some cool cucumber slices on your eyes for a few minutes to help reduce puffiness, you can also try putting a table spoon in the fridge and pressing it on closed eyes for a few minutes, it’ll be cold but it works!